- Public Speaking

 - Best practices of international and intercultural debate

-John Rief, Ph.D., is a lecturer in the Department of Communication Studies at Metropolitan State University of Denver.
+John Rief, Ph.D., is an assistant professor in the Department of Communication Studies at Metropolitan State University of Denver.
 His areas of expertise include public speaking, rhetoric, argumentation theory and practice, deliberation, competitive and civic debate in the U.S. and best practices of international and intercultural debate.

 Rief joined the Communication Studies Department in August 2019 and is currently teaching Rhetorical Foundations of Communication, Arguing Constructively and Freedom of Speech.
 He relaunched the MSU Denver Debate program and currently serves as the debate coach.
 Prior to MSU Denver, Rief was an assistant professor at Duquesne University and a graduate teaching fellow and graduate teaching assistant at Pittsburgh University.